 When we think of chocolate we often think of love.
 It is the treat we give children when they’ve worked hard, an affectionate gift for a loved one, a thank you for a teacher, and a simple source of comfort at any time.
 It has even been found to contain the same chemical (phenylethylamine) that your body releases when you fall in love, which explains a lot.
 But there are times when chocolate is not our best friend.
-These are the times when it’s caked into our clothes.
+These are the times when it’s caked onto our clothes.
 The chocolate stain removal challenge comes in all shapes and sizes.
 You emerge from a truffle-induced reverie and find a chocolate smudge across your new white top or you hear the foreboding yell of ‘Mum, I think I sat on something!’ from the living room.
 Then there's the unpleasant experience of reaching into your eight-year-old’s pocket and discovering the melted, disfigured, fluffy remains of a two-day-old bar – all the sadder considering that it could have ended up in your stomach rather than crushed into a pair of jeans!
 Whatever the cause, it’s a stain that isn’t going to give up easily.
-We think its time for some handy laundry tips that will make chocolate stain removal one less thing to worry about.
+We think it's time for some handy laundry tips that will make chocolate stain removal one less thing to worry about.

 Chill it Out